Michael-C-Buckley/mactools/README.md

 The full information is available, including OUI, Vendor, Address, etc.

-The cache also contains specific references to commonly defined non-vendor OUIs such as Multicast, IEEE protocols (STP, LLDP, etc), and others.
+The cache also contains specific references to commonly defined non-vendor OUIs such as Multicast, IEEE protocols (STP, LLDP, etc), Locally administered and others.

 #### Usage